Why You Still Need Keywords

 I Have My Keywords… Now What?

 Here’s where the website optimization work really begins.
-On-page optimization involves weaving your semantic keywords into your website for best SEO marketing effect, without sacrificing readability or customer experience.
+On-page optimization involves weaving your semantic keywords into your website for the best SEO marketing effect, without sacrificing readability or customer experience.
 Yes, you want Google to rank your site higher, but you don’t want to alienate potential customers in the process.

 Here are a few quick guidelines for website optimization: